Home Equity Loan Scams

 - Equity Stripping: The lender gives you a loan, based on the equity in your home, not on your ability to repay based on your income.
 If you can't make the payments, you could end up losing your home.

 - Non-Traditional Products: Many lenders offer loans in which the minimum payment does not cover the principal and interest due, causing your loan balance, and eventually, your monthly payments to increase.
-Also, many of these loans have variable interest rates, causing your monthly payment to increase further if the interest rate rises.
+Many of these loans also have variable interest rates, causing your monthly payment to increase further if the interest rate rises.

 - Deceptive Loan Servicing: The lender doesn't provide you with accurate or complete account statements and payoff figures.
 That makes it almost impossible for you to determine how much you have paid or how much you owe.
 You may pay more than you owe.

 Some of these practices violate federal credit laws dealing with disclosures about loan terms; discrimination based on age, gender, marital status, race, or national origin; and debt collection.
 You also may have additional rights under state law that would allow you to bring a lawsuit.

 If you're thinking about using your home as collateral for a loan, be careful.
 Unless you can make the loan payments out of current income, you could lose your home as well as the equity you've already built up.
 Some additional tips to remember:

 - The lure of extra money or the chance to reduce monthly credit payments can be very costly in the long run.
 High-interest rates and other credit costs could get you in over your head.